Pulkito4/Chat-Room-App/README.md

 2. Navigate to the project directory: `cd chatroom-app`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
-5. Open the application in your web browser at `http://localhost:3000`.
+5. Open the application in your web browser at `http://localhost:5173` or whatever server is available.

 ## Usage